shyamy-c/Advertising-docs/Advertising/bingads-13/customer-management-service/getaccountpilotfeatures.md

   - python
 ---
 # GetAccountPilotFeatures Service Operation - Customer Management
 Gets a list of the feature pilot IDs that are enabled for an ad account.

 > [!NOTE]
 > Use the [GetCustomerPilotFeatures](getcustomerpilotfeatures.md) operation to get customer level feature pilot IDs.
+A pilot flag can be enabled at both the customer and ad account level.
+Account level pilot flags remain in effect for the account, even if the account is transferred to a different customer that is not enabled for the pilot.
+For more information about account ownership transfers, please contact your account manager.

 ## <a name="request"></a>Request Elements
 The *GetAccountPilotFeaturesRequest* object defines the [body](#request-body) and [header](#request-header) elements of the service operation request.
 The elements must be in the same order as shown in the [Request SOAP](#request-soap).